 - Persistent poverty

 These additional traumas lead to crowded living situations, lack of access to both medical and mental health care, job losses, and more.
 It’s essential that when we are healing our nation, those who have suffered most be given the right amount of assistance and help.
 These communities are in greater need and when left unaddressed the problems will only grow.
 In fact, many are warning that there will be a mental health crisis if resources aren’t provided that so many desperately need.
-It’s speculated the high rise in crime and murders across many large U.S. cities is a result of the stressors and mental health crisis ensuing from the ongoing cascading and collective traumas.
+It’s speculated the high rise in crime, mass shootings, and murders across many large U.S. cities is a result of the stressors and mental health consequences ensuing from the ongoing cascading and collective traumas.

 According to research, there are certain things that help to improve stress tolerance and resiliency in communities and nations facing collective trauma resulting in collective stress.
 These are a few: